mbodm/WinGetDotNet/README.md

     ```csharp
     public sealed record WinGetResult(string ProcessCall, string ConsoleOutput, int ExitCode);
     ```
+For more information, just take a look into the source code.

 ### Requirements
 There are not any special requirements, besides having _WinGet_ installed on your machine. `WinGetDotNet` is just a typical .NET assembly, released as NuGet package.
 Just download the newest release, from the [Releases](https://github.com/MBODM/WinGetDotNet/releases) page, unzip and add the NuGet package to your project.
 All the releases are compiled for x64 Windows, assuming you are using some 64-bit Windows (and that's quite likely).